aeschi/ignite/tasks/anna.md

 And the teaser link: [REMNANTS | kind acts of cruelty | Teaser](https://vimeo.com/509402966)

+### LEARNINGS
+It is hard to plan an inststallation with being able to meet in a group.
+I think we already figured out some important factors for building the structure and projecting onto it, but I'm sure there will be a lot more insights, when we actually built it :)

 ## VISUALISATION
 - We all added moods for the visualisation to the miro board